River Waveney: Milling

 Mendham had a mill in 1086, although the present building was constructed in 1807, and was extended in 1871, when a 25 hp grasshopper beam engine was installed to supplement the water wheel, which only had a fall of 3 ft 6 in, when water levels were low.
 The machinery was modernised in 1905, when the number of stones was reduced from nine to four, to make way for a roller plant.
 The beam engine was replaced in 1923, having been driven and maintained for over 50 years by Jimmy Souter.
 During this time it never broke down, and Souter died once it was dismantled.
 It was replaced by a Lister diesel engine, and then a Ruston and Hornsby engine.
 Part of the building was converted into a house in 1938, and the mill continued to operate until 1949.
 The rights to use the water were given up in the 1950s, in exchange for the provision of mains electricity to the premises.
 Both the mill and the house are grade II listed.
 There may also have been a paper mill at Mendham, but the evidence is inconclusive.

 Limbourne Mill in Wortwell is mentioned in the Domesday Book, and was owned by the Benedictine Nunnery at Bungay.
 It appears in documents from 1334, 1356 and 1364, and in 1846 it was noted in a history of Suffolk that Limbourne would be unknown were it not for the water mill, which was called Limber Mill at the time.
 It continued in use until at least 1933, but was unused by 1949.
 Some of the original machinery survives, and the mill is grade II listed.
 Homersfield Mill is attested in 1086 and by documents from every century from the fourteenth onwards.
 The river bank by the weir collapsed in the early 1920s, and was not repaired, resulting in the mill and cottage deteriorating and being demolished in 1927.

 Water quality

 The Environment Agency measures the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the River Waveney system was as follows in 2019.

 The reasons for the quality being less than good include sewage discharge affecting most of the river, physical modification of channels, and poor management of agricultural and rural land adjacent to the river system.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDEs), which had not previously been included in the assessment.